ChrisPritchard/solitaire-ebiten/design.md

 - if just pressed, is there a card that can be moved? if so, memorise it
 - on updates, if the drag position has moved, then move the moving card
 - on release, determine if the card can be placed there, if so place it, else snap back to its original position

+suggestion: start with mouse and abstract to just whats needed: position, state (justpressed, dragging, released) pass info to game rules, which can manage if something should occur